aws-samples/step-functions-workflows-collection/distributed-map-montecarlo/README.md

 # Step function distributed map workflow for montecarlo simulation

+This workflow is an application of a step function distributed map, implementing a Monte Carlo simulation with parallel calculations.

+Monte Carlo simulation is a mathematical technique that predicts possible outcomes of an uncertain event.
+This technique provides multiple possible outcomes and the probability of each from a large pool of random data samples.
+Monte Carlo simulation predictions are used in many industries including finance, energy, engineering, and online gaming.
+To find out more about Monte Carlo Simulation visit [What is the Monte Carlo Simulation?](https://aws.amazon.com/what-is/monte-carlo-simulation/).
-This workflow is an example application of a step function distributed map implementing a montecarlo simulation.
-The state machine performs random sampling of input parameters to generate input samples in S3.
-The distributed map uses the input samples to run financial calculations in parallel.
-The resulting statistical results are stored in S3.

-For processing each input sample the Step Function will call a child state machine to run financial calculations.
+The state machine performs random sampling of input parameters to generate inputs in S3.
+The distributed map uses the input samples to run calculations in parallel.
+For each input sample the Step Function will call a child state machine to run calculation.
+The results are stored in S3 and pre-signed URLs are returned in execution outputs.

-Learn more about this workflow at Step Functions workflows collection: https://serverlessland.com/workflows/distributed-map-montecarlo-financial
+Learn more about this workflow at Step Functions workflows collection: https://serverlessland.com/workflows/distributed-map-montecarlo

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.